sabourke/prefactor-1/docs/source/calibrator.rst

 *Data selection and calibration options*

-- ``refant``:name of the station that will be used as a reference for the phase-plots
+- ``refant``: name of the station that will be used as a reference for the phase-plots
 - ``flag_baselines``: NDPPP-compatible pattern for baselines or stations to be flagged (may be an empty list, i.e.: ``[]`` )
 - ``filter_baselines``: selects only this set of baselines to be processed.
 Choose [CR]S*& if you want to process only cross-correlations and remove international stations.
 - ``do_smooth``: enable or disable baseline-based smoothing
 - ``rfistrategy``: strategy to be applied with the statistical flagger (AOFlagger), default: ``HBAdefault.rfis``
-- ``max_length``: amount of subbands to concatenate for full-bandwidth flagging (for an HBA calibrator, you can take all SBs if memory allows)
 - ``max2interpolate``: amount of channels in which interpolation should be performed for deriving the bandpass (default: 30)
 - ``interp_windowsize``: size of the window over which a value is interpolated.
 Should be odd. (default: 15)
 - ``raw_data``: use autoweight, set to True in case you are using raw data (default: False)
+- ``ampRange``: range of median amplitudes accepted per station
+- ``skip_international``: skip fitting the bandpass for international stations (this avoids flagging them in many cases)
+- ``propagatesolutions``: use already derived solutions as initial guess for the upcoming time slot (if they converged)
+- ``flagunconverged``: flag solutions for solves that did not converge (if they were also detected to diverge)
+- ``maxStddev``: maximum allowable standard deviation when outlier clipping is done.
+For phases, this should value should be in radians, for amplitudes in log(amp).
+If None (or negative), a value of 0.1 rad is used for phases and 0.01 for amplitudes

 A comprehensive explanation of the baseline selection syntax can be found `here`_.